WojciechMycek/WojciechMycek/README.md

 - 📖 Telecommunication / Computer Science
 - 💬 English / German / Polish

-🔥 If you know you can do better, don't be sorry, just do better 🔥
+🔥 If you know you can do better, don't be sorry, just do better. 🔥

 # 🌱 Tech-stack: